How To Choose a Pest Control Company

 - Manage the pest problem using a combination of mechanical, physical, biological, and cultural controls.

-- Use chemical controls only when required, and always in combination with other controls for effective long-term pest management.
+- Use chemical controls only when absolutely necessary, and always with other methods for effective long-term pest management.